 Notifications for unavailability of requested information

 Requests left without consideration according to the data in the government reports

 Decisions to refuse access to requested information

-Decisions taken after balancing protected rights and interests and overriding public interest
+Decisions taken after balancing protected rights and interests and the overriding public interest

 After the obligation for balancing protected rights and interests and the overriding public interest was introduced with the APIA amendments (State Gazette, issue 104/2008), data about decisions taken after such a balance appear in the reports since 2009.
 In order to comprehend these data, we should take into consideration the data about the number of decisions to refuse access and the grounds for these refusals.